robmisasi/eslint-plugin-headers/README.md

 A flexible and `--fix`able rule for checking, inserting, and formatting file headers.

-Supports variable content injection, configurable usage of block or line comments, custom comment block prefixes and suffixes, custom line prefixes, and spacing between the header and code.
+Supports variable content injection, regex pattern matching, configurable usage of block or line comments, custom comment block prefixes and suffixes, custom line prefixes, and spacing between the header and code.

 Useful for inserting, enforcing, and updating copyright or licensing notices while preserving pragma expressions in leading content blocks.